jnraine/maven-vault-plugin-example/README.md

     |- another_node.xml
 ```

-If you wanted to edit a property or the node type of /apps/example, edit apps/example/.content.xml.
-Take a look at my-node.xml for an example of this.
+If you wanted to edit a property or the node type of `/apps/example`, edit `apps/example/.content.xml`.
+Take a look at `apps/example/my-node.xml` for an example of this.

 ## A note on push vs pull